 The pool was a big draw for us since my daughter LOVES to swim.
 We ended up spending hours at the pool every day since it was too windy to go the beach.
 We were so grateful that the pool area was protected from the wind and had a hot tub so we could warm up if we got too cold!

 OK, I’m not gonna lie… the free food was one of the main reasons we stayed at this hotel.
 It helped lower the overall cost of the trip substantially and made life easier since we didn’t have to leave the hotel as often as we would have otherwise.

 All Embassy Suites offer a complimentary cooked-to-order breakfast every day.
 I didn’t have overly high expectations, but the food ended up being the best free hotel breakfast I’ve ever experienced (by far)!

 There were plenty of healthy options and stuff that kids will love.
 I waited in a short line for a made-to-order omelet and was glad I did – it was amazing!

 All Embassy Suites also offer a complimentary evening reception every night of the week.
 This sets Embassy Suites apart from all-suite hotels from other brands, such as Residence Inn which only offers a reception Monday through Wednesday nights.

-I expected a few bottles of wine and a few beers on tap, similar to what we experienced during our our stay at a Staybridge Suites last summer.
-Instead there was basically an open bar where a bartender would make you whatever you’d like, on the house.
+I expected a few bottles of wine and a few beers on tap, similar to what we experienced during our stay at a Staybridge Suites last summer.
+Instead, there was basically an open bar where a bartender would make you whatever you’d like, on the house.
 I’m not much of a drinker but I did enjoy a few fun mixed drinks that I would never normally have!